Going Solo: During World War II

+Flight to 80 Squadron crash

+On 19 September 1940, Dahl is given wrong orders to fly to Marsa Matrouh, where he would meet No. 80 Squadron's landing strip thirty miles south of Fouka, when in reality it was fifty miles south.
+As dusk approached, his Gloster Gladiator began running out of fuel, and, seeing no airstrip to land on, Dahl attempted to land on a seemingly smooth piece of ground; however, the Gladiator's undercarriage is stuck by a boulder and collapsed in the sand, breaking his skull, nose, and causing him to be temporarily blinded.
+He is sent to Alexandria, Egypt to undergo surgery and develops a liking for a nurse named Mary Welland, imagining her to be similar in appearance to Myrna Loy.
+After some time, he regains his vision and is discharged after five months of recovery in February 1941, where he spent four weeks in convalescence before reporting back to the RAF in Cairo.
+He then learns that No. 80 Squadron was now located in Greece, to which he flies with a Hawker Hurricane.

+German invasion of Greece and the Battle of Athens

-He eventually joined the war as a squadron pilot in the Royal Air Force, flying the Tiger Moth, Gloster Gladiator, and Hawker Hurricane.
-He was among the last Allied pilots to withdraw from Greece during the German invasion, taking part in the air for the Battle of Athens on 20 April 1941.
-In one of his accounts, he described a crash in the Western Desert, which fractured his skull and brought him several other problems such as temporarily being blinded during his days in Greece.
-After the country fell to the Nazis, he went to the Middle East to fight Vichy French pilots after staying for a brief time in Alexandria, Egypt.
+Dahl was among the last Allied pilots to withdraw from Greece during the German invasion, taking part in the air for the Battle of Athens on 20 April 1941.
+After the country fell to Nazi Germany, he went to the Middle East to fight Vichy French pilots after staying for a brief time in Alexandria, Egypt.

+Post World War II

+Dahl returns home to Grendon Underwood.

 Analysis

 In Storyteller: The Authorized Biography of Roald Dahl (2010), Donald Sturrock claimed that there are disparities to the author's claims in the book, describing them as flights of pure fancy or compelling recreations of stories heard from others such as the accounts about exotic African animal adventures.
 There was also the case of his encounter with a group of Germans, whom he had orders to round up.
 Dahl wrote in Going Solo that its leader was killed by an African guard after thrusting a Luger pistol in his chest.
-In Lucky Break (1977), a story published 10 years prior, the version of this story was less dramatic with the Germans quickly giving themselves up, allowing Dahl's group to march themselves to a camp in Dar es Salaam without much difficulty.
+In Lucky Break (1977), a story published 10 years before, the version of this story was less dramatic with the Germans quickly giving themselves up, allowing Dahl's group to march themselves to a camp in Dar es Salaam without much difficulty.